Next course: 17 October 2021 to 17 October 2021

 Lenses: working with different lenses, speed, filters Neutral density, grads.

 Types of lighting, LCD panels, Tungsten, cold lighting, with demos of Dados, Diva lights and LCD panels.

 A basic shooting task where you can experiment bringing all the cinematography elements together.
 With guidance from John.

 Throughout the day there will be the opportunity to discuss the video production business and how cinematography relates to that.

-£75 Discount for NUS Students and people on following means-tested benefits, proof required: ESA (income related); Income Support; JSA; Working Tax Credit (not child tax credit); Council Tax Benefit; Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.
+Means tested benefits: JSA, Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits & Universal Credit.